Simplylovetag e-Magazine

 1. Make sure the fishes are fresh

-If you bought the fishes from the store but not prepare to cook immediately, you don’t need to washing or rinsing the fishes.
-Wrapped them up with paper, put inside a plastic bag, and stored in the fridge.
-This help to prolong the freshness of the fishes.
+If you bought the fish from the store but did not prepare it to cook immediately, never try to wash or rinse the fish but wrap them up with paper, put them inside a plastic bag, and store them in the fridge to prolong the freshness of the fish.

-Cod is my favorite choice.
-The trick is to pick the white-light skin cod which tell it comes from the cold ocean where should be their perfect living environment.
-How about the cod with darker skin color?
-They taste fishy because they come from the warmer ocean.
+Cod is my favorite fish type.
+Choose white-light skin cod from cold oceans where they thrive.
+Cod with darker skin tastes fishy because they come from warmer oceans.

 2. Buy what kind of clams, mussels, and shrimps?

-The shell appears shiny if they are produced or raised in the aquaculture farm.
-Shellfishes from the sea catch which get a better taste.
-Add white wine on them to reduce the fishy smell and tastier.
+The shells appear shiny if they are the product of aquaculture.
+Sea-caught shellfish have a better taste.
+Add white wine to reduce the fishy smell and taste.

 3. Use the best oil

-There are various kinds of healthy oil including sesame oil, walnut oil, or morocco culinary argan oil.
-Olive oil is nice.
-It is not so simple if you regard the extra virgin olive oil is the best of its type, and some would use the chemical enhancer.
-How to tell the oil is good?
+There are different types of healthy oils, including sesame oil, walnut oil, and Moroccan culinary argan oil.
+Olive oil is also a great option, but it can be complicated to determine its quality.
+Some people believe extra virgin olive oil is the best type, while others might use chemical enhancers.
+So, how can you tell if the oil is good?

 • Natural aromas